 Another problem-solving design from Charles and Ray

-Charles and Ray Eames designed their tandem sling seating for Chicago’s O’Hare International Airport in 1962 to address the need for comfortable, attractive, and sturdy public seating.
-Tasked with designing, producing, and installing the product in only one year, they based the design on the sling system developed for their Eames Aluminum Group Chairs.
+Charles and Ray Eames designed their Tandem Sling Seating for Chicago’s O’Hare International Airport in 1962 to address the need for comfortable, attractive and sturdy public seating.
+They based the design on the sling system developed for their Aluminium Group chairs.

-Brian Alexander—a self-described “observationalist” who spends a lot of time “getting to know the behaviors of everything”—has taken his examination of how people spend their time in airports and designed a power module to enhance the Eames’ original design and the overall airport experience.
-He also designed a new table that’s a fourth of the seat width, which not only provides travelers with storage and power, but offers facility managers an increase in occupancy rates.
+Brian Alexander – a self-described “observationalist” who spends a lot of time “getting to know the behaviours of everything” – has taken his examination of how people spend their time in airports and designed a power module to enhance the Eames’ original design and the overall airport experience.
+He also designed a new table that’s a fourth of the seat width, which not only provides travellers with storage and power, but offers facility managers an increase in occupancy rates.